bloomberg/chromium.bb/src/services/service_manager/service_manifests.md

 Example:
 [identity](https://cs.chromium.org/chromium/src/services/identity/manifest.json)

-##### shared\_instance\_across\_users
+##### shared\_across\_instance\_groups

-In this case, the user id parameter is ignored when looking for a matching target instance, so when connecting with different user IDs (but the same service name and instance name), an existing instance (if any) will be reused.
+In this case, the instance group parameter is ignored when looking for a matching target instance, so an existing instance can be reused regardless of which instance group the connecting service belongs to.

 Example:
 [data_decoder](https://cs.chromium.org/chromium/src/services/data_decoder/manifest.json)

 ##### singleton

-In this case, both user id and instance name parameters are ignored.
-Only one service instance is created and used for all connections to this service.
+In this case, both instance group and instance ID parameters are ignored when an interface request is targeting the service.
+Only one service instance is created, and all interface requests targeting the service will be routed to that instance.

 Example:
 [download_manager](https://cs.chromium.org/chromium/src/chrome/browser/android/download/manifest.json)

-#### can\_connect\_to\_other\_services\_as\_any\_user (bool)
+#### can\_connect\_to\_instances\_in\_any\_group (bool)

-This option allows a service to make outgoing requests with a user id other than the one it was created with.
+This option allows a service to make outgoing requests with a target instance group other than its own.

 **Note:** this privilege must only be granted to services that are trusted at the same level as the browser process itself.